 5.6.1 Street Frontage.
 Along residential side streets, limit interruptions to front setback landscaping.
 A key way of achieving this is by preserving existing front yard landscaping and minimizing the amount of frontage devoted to paved vehicle areas.
-Image Source: The Infill Design Toolkit: Medium-Density Residential Developmen 5.6.2 Rhythm of Development along the Street.
+Image Source: The Infill Design Toolkit: Medium-Density Residential Development City of Portland Bureau of Plannine.
+December.
+2008 5.6.2 Rhythm of Development along the Street.
 Continue established building rhythms along street frontages.
 Avoid monolithic massing that disrupts finegrain neighborhood or mixed-use corridor pattern.

-Image Source: The Infill Design Toolkit: Medium-Density Residential Development ty of Portland Bureau of Planning, December, 2008 5.6.3 Building Orientation.
+5.6.3 Building Orientation.

 Along street frontages, orient windows, main entrances, and other primary building façade elements toward the street.
 Care should be taken to avoid the appearance of buildings turning their backs or sides toward the street.
 Courtyard buildings can contribute to this by orienting main entrances toward courtyards that serve as a semi-public extension of the public realm of adjacent streets.

 Image Source: The Infill Design Toolkit: Medium-Density Residential Development City of Portland Bureau of Planning, December, 2008